MotorBottle/Bad-Homework-Upload-Filter/README.md

 # Bad-Homework-Upload-Filter
-The script finds those who upload files without putting them in a folder and rename as required, for TAs' conveinece
+The script finds those who upload files without putting them in a folder and rename as required, for TAs' conveinece.
+The script assumes the directory contains .zip files (or 7z/rar/tar) of each student's upload.

 For good homework uploads, they are supposed to be in a folder when being extracted.
 For example, in my school the folder should be renamed by StudentID-Date-HwNumber